aeternity/aesophia/docs/sophia_stdlib.md

 ### AENS

-The following functionality is available for interacting with the Aeternity Naming System (AENS).
+The following functionality is available for interacting with the æternity naming system (AENS).
 If `owner` is equal to `Contract.address` the signature `signature` is ignored, and can be left out since it is a named argument.
 Otherwise we need a signature to prove that we are allowed to do AENS operations on behalf of